MartinKoleff/Chess/README.md

 # Chess

-This is my first big project!
+This is my first big project.
 I have worked on it alone with almost no help from youtube / other chess tutorials.
 I learned a lot going thru the project.
 After many sleepless nights and painful days l was able to complete it!
 It will certantly not be perfect but this is my first project non the less!

 This project was made with JavaFX and Maven.